The Cross and the Resurrection

 The Cross reveals together the justice and the mercy of God.
 His justice, for sin is there fully repaired, by an offering equal to the offense.

 God remained free, however.
 By his omnipotence, he could have remitted sin by a simple pardon.
 If he chose this way, it is because it was the most worthy of him, the one where his justice is honored, his mercy made manifest, and man associated with his own redemption.
-Thus is fulfilled the word of the psalm: “Love and faithfulness meet together; justice and peace embrace.”
+Thus is fulfilled the word of the psalm: “Mercy and truth have met each other: justice and peace have kissed.”
 Psalm 85:11 On the Cross, God forgives without lowering anything of his holiness.

 The Victory of the Resurrection